alek3y/dotfiles/README.md

 Next you'll probably have to change the font of the terminal to something that supports powerline, in my case *DejaVu Sans Mono*.

-If you want the *cmdotd* working too, you'll have to get the python file from my [cmdotd repo](https://github.com/alek3y/cmdotd). \
+If you want *cmdotd* working too, you'll have to get the python file from my [cmdotd repo](https://github.com/alek3y/cmdotd). \
 In order to run it, bashrc uses `locate` to find the file.
 If you just downloaded the script you'll have to update the database, otherwise `locate` won't find that file:
 ```bash
 sudo updatedb